emiliejosephson/emiliejosephson.github.io/README.md

 ## 🎯 Mission & Call to Action
-Aspiring engineering leader passionate about tackling energy and healthcare inequity challenges through digital enablement.
-I am driven to make sustainable impacts in my profession and philanthropic endeavors through process expertise and an emphasis on collaborative inclusivity.
+Aspiring engineering and data science leader passionate about tackling energy and healthcare inequity challenges through digital enablement.
+I am committed to ensuring the integrity, equity, and reliability of enterprise artificial intelligence and machine learning solutions.

+Driven to make sustainable impacts in both my profession and philanthropic endeavors, I leverage process expertise and a focus on collaborative inclusivity to deliver meaningful, ethical, and lasting outcomes.

 ![image](https://github.com/user-attachments/assets/85518051-788d-4a7f-80ed-98926a61f64f)